 How do the BLAZE -1 and BLAZE-4 Clinical Trials Work?

 Clinical trials are highly controlled research studies.
 Before the study enrolls its first patient, the lead researcher has written a study protocol that explains in great detail how the study will be conducted.
 The protocol is reviewed in accordance with well documented standards for technical design and ethical concerns.

 Volunteers sign an informed consent and must meet certain criteria to join the study.
 Usually the trial will be placebo controlled.
 Neither the patient nor the study team know if the patient receives active therapy.
-For the BLAZE-1 and BLAZE-4 studies, patients will be dosed by IV infusion and monitored closely for treatment related side effects.
+For the BLAZE-1 and BLAZE-4 studies, patients will be dosed by IV infusion or IV push and monitored closely for treatment related side effects.
 The follow-up schedule includes several in-office visits for specimen collection interspersed with telephone contacts over a 1-month period, then safety follow-up visits at the two- and three-month time points.
 Patient volunteers can withdraw from the study at any time and there is never a fee to participate in a study.
 Patient stipends and reimbursements may be available.